IoT Gateway-The Best Guide to its Working

 This architectural layer is responsible for smooth connectivity with the cloud and also handles reconnections, device states, and gateway device authentications.

-The IoT gateway app is custom-designed according to the business’s needs.
+The IoT application is custom-designed according to the business’s needs.
 These gateway applications communicate with all the services and functions from the layers to manage data in an efficient, secure, and responsive manner.

-The IoT gateway is connected to the internet for data transfer.
-However, the GPRS network is mostly preferred for connectivity.
-The data comes with in-built intelligence to determine which data should be transferred over the network for processing.
+The IoT gateway is connected to the internet for data transfer using either cellular, WiFi or LAN.
+The data is filtered to determine which data should be transferred over the network for processing.

 Some of the most important IoT gateway functions are listed below: